mattmc3/antidote/man/antidote-load.md

 The default bundle file is **${ZDOTDIR:-~}/.zsh_plugins.txt**.
 This can be overridden with the following **zstyle**:

 |   bundlefile=~/.zplugins
-|   zstyle -s ':antidote:bundle' file $bundlefile
+|   zstyle ':antidote:bundle' file $bundlefile

 The default static file is **${ZDOTDIR:-~}/.zsh_plugins.zsh**.
 This can be overridden with the following **zstyle**:

 |   staticfile=~/.zplugins.zsh
-|   zstyle -s ':antidote:static' file $staticfile
+|   zstyle ':antidote:static' file $staticfile

 # OPTIONS